Demianeen/react-production/src/entities/User/README.md

 `useJsonSettingOnUserInit` - Hook that used to get data from json settings on user init.
 It ensures that there won't be any jumps in state.

+`useUserActions` - Hooks that returns all user actions that are wrapped in dispatch.

 - Selectors

 `getUserAuthData` - Selector that returns user auth data.

+`useUserAuthData` - Hook that wraps `getUserAuthData` in useSelector.

-`getUserIsInitialized` - Selector that returns is user state was initialized.
+`useUserIsInitialized` - Hook that returns is user state was initialized.

 `getUserId` - Selector that returns user id.

+`useUserId` - Hook that wraps `getUserId` in useSelector.

-`getIsUserLogged` - Selector that returns is user logged.
+`useIsUserLogged` - Hook that returns is user logged.

-`getUserRoles` - Selector that returns user roles.
+`useUserRoles` - Hook that returns user roles.

-`getIsUserAdmin` - Selector that returns is user admin.
+`useIsUserAdmin` - Hook that returns is user admin.

-`getIsUserManager` - Selector that returns is user manager.
+`useIsUserManager` - Hook that returns is user manager.

-`useJsonSettings` - Hook that returns is json settings.
+`useUserJsonSettings` - Hook that returns is json settings.

 - Const